nahidp/ML-Tasks/Bank-Marketing-2/README.md

 I rebalance the data set using three different below approaches:

- 1- Oversampling of the minority class.\n
+ 1- Oversampling of the minority class.

  2- Under-sampling of the majority class.

  3- Balanced sampling, i.e. combining oversampling and under-sampling.

 I then apply the four classification algorithms, i.e. support vector machine (SVM), decision tree, Naïve Bayesian learner and the k‐nearest neighbor (k-NN)), to the